Sponsored

 09DA5337-A017-4D4E-B564-2C6DA119F77F.jpeg

-Driving to the track Friday my brake pad sensor spontaneously activated.
-We just changed front and rear the day prior.
-Anyways, we listened to @Rocksandblues suggestion, wired them together, zip tied em out of the way and viola… problem solved!
+Driving to the track Friday.
+The brake pad sensor spontaneously activated, with new front and rear pads put on the day before.
+Anyways, we listened to @Rocksandblues suggestion, snipped & wired them together, then zip tied em out of the way, viola… problem solved!

 If you want to fix the error and not visually inspect the thickness of your own pads, you can buy new sensors or do the @nibble reset.
 We couldn’t get the last step of nibble’s process to take.
 But that’s worth a try too if you want to keep your brake pad sensors.